 - When a release is first sent to JIRA, a corresponding Fix Version record will be created in JIRA.
 The name and date on the Fix Version will be based on the Aha! release.

 - Each time the release is sent to JIRA again, the name and release date will be updated to match the release in Aha!
 Changes to the Fix Version in JIRA will not be reflected back in Aha!

 - Each feature in the release which has a corresponding issue in JIRA will have its version field set to the Fix Version that was created.
 When features are moved between releases in Aha! the version field in JIRA will be updated to match.

 - If a Fix Version already exists in JIRA with the same name as the Aha! release, then a new Fix Version will not be created.
 A link between the Aha! release and the JIRA Fix Version will be created.

 Aha! never deletes issues from JIRA.
 Any feature or requirement that is deleted from Aha! will not cause deletions in JIRA.
-Likewise, deleted items in JIRA will not cause items in Aha! to be deleted.
+Likewise, deleted issues in JIRA will not cause features or requirements in Aha! to be deleted.

 This is to protect against inadvertently deleting another team's work.